inez9/projects/README.md

-###Welcom!
+###Welcome!
 These are the CS projects I have wokred on, I still need to import some over so please be patient!

 [ArrayDeque61B](https://github.com/inez9/projects/blob/main/ArrayDeque61B%20(1).java)